-Table 1: List of Applicable Documents 9

-Table 2: List of Referenced Documents 9

-Table 3: Description of classes.
-The column "number" gives code numbers whi occasionally referred to in later sections.

-Table 4: List of conceptual models using the image classification 20

-Table 5: ASII BUFR Output Products Names.
-37

-Table 6: AMV Output Products Names 38

-- Figure 1: An example of an ASIINWP product to indicate the common grid spacing for the automatic satellite image interpretation module.
-The full resolution is best assessed from the 'ul' (="upper level low") indicators over Scandinavia and the dot symbols around Albania (other CM labellings were partly thinned to improve the readability)......15

-- Figure 4: IR-satellite image from the 22nd October 2001, 12 UTC.
+Table 1: List of Applicable Documents 9 Table 2: List of Referenced Documents 9 Table 3: Description of classes.
+The column "number" gives code numbers which are occasionally referred to in later sections.
+18 Table 4: List of conceptual models using the image classification 19 Table 5: ASII BUFR Output Products Names.
+36 Table 6: AMV Output Products Names.
+37 Figure 1 : An example of an ASIINWP product to indicate the common grid spacing for the automatic satellite image interpretation module.
+The full resolution is best assessed from the 'ul' (="upper level low") indicators over Scandinavia and the dot symbols around Albania (other CM labellings were partly thinned to improve the readability) Figure 2: Illustration of the classification set-up.
+First diagram: In a first training step, local statistical parameters were stratified by subjectively assigned categories (distinguished in the diagram by different colours; the numbers in the legend refer to the classes defined in Table 3 ).
+Second diagram: Actual classification: The average statistical parameters of segments are compared with those average values of each class that were derived from the first diagram.
+The final classification is shown here.
+Figure 3: Illustration of the principle of transforming the information of a detected maximum into a probability field.
+The blue isolines represent the field of the smoothed WV-AMV-vorticity, the red concentric lines represent the thresholds of the derived probability field22 Figure 4: IR-satellite image from the 22nd October 2001, 12 UTC.
 The green line encircles the rear side of the CF. The batch of red lines mark the region enlarged in the direction of the orthogonal wind (see below) covering most parts of the cold front cloud band.
 The lines are generated by displacement.
 The protrusion of the CF at the Pyrenees is caused by lee cloudiness not physically separated from the frontal cloud band and therefore added to the latter.

-Figure 7: Schematic of a frontal system with texture elements (black) and Hough lines (orange).
+Figure 5: Schematic indicating the features being relevant for the S-line detection29 Figure 6: Configuration investigated during the test for black stripes.
+The pixel value at point X is compared with values at 8 selected pixels(A r to H r ) at several search radii r Figure 7: Schematic of a frontal system with texture elements (black) and Hough lines (orange).